 The Laptop Driver Is Faulty

-Your laptop’s drivers are responsible for the communication between the computer and other devices.
+Your laptop’s drivers communicate between the operating system and hardware devices.

-They usually use a considerable amount of power to facilitate this communication, as you’ve seen by now with the peripheral devices above.
+They usually use considerable power to facilitate this communication, as you’ve seen by now with the peripheral devices above.

 However, when there are issues with the drivers, they require much more power to perform the same tasks as before because they don’t work as efficiently.